What to Pack for Costa Rica

 May, June, July, August, September, October, November

-Add: Extra quick-dry socks, Small pack towel, Waterproof bag covers
+Add: Extra quick-dry socks, A small pack towel, Waterproof bags for electronics

 Shop Green Season (Rainy Season) essentials →